MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -ControlledFolderAccessAllowedApplications

-Specifies applications that can make changes in controlled folders.
+Specifies the path and filename of applications that are allowed to make changes in controlled
+folders.
+You can use absolute folder paths (for example `C;\Windows\...` or environment variables
+(for example, `%appdata%...`) for path names.

+To replace all existing values with the values you specify, use the following syntax:
+`"PathAndFileName1","PathAndFileName2",..."PathAndFileNameN"`.

+To add values without affecting existing values, use the **Add-MPPreference** cmdlet:

+`Add-MpPreference -ControlledFolderAccessAllowedApplications "PathAndFileName1","PathAndFileName2",..."PathAndFileNameN"`

+To remove values without affecting other existing values, use the **Remove-MPPreference** cmdlet:

+`Remove-MpPreference -ControlledFolderAccessAllowedApplications "PathAndFileName1","PathAndFileName2",..."PathAndFileNameN"`

+To empty the list, use the value $null for this parameter.

 ```yaml
 Type: String[]